GVaruni19/Python-Beginners/README.md

       17. Program to Calculate the Sum of Natural Numbers
       18. Program to Find Factorial of a Number - solved
       19. Program to Generate Multiplication Table - solved
-      20. Program to Display Fibonacci Sequence
+      20. Program to Display Fibonacci Sequence - solved
       21. Program to Find GCD of two Numbers
       22. Program to Find LCM of two Numbers - solved
       23. Program to Display Characters from A to Z Using Loop